-Note: This document contains side effect information about brompheniramine / pseudoephedrine.
-Some of the dosage forms listed on this page may not apply to the brand name BroveX PD.
+Note: This page contains information about the side effects of brompheniramine / pseudoephedrine.
+Some of the dosage forms included on this document may not apply to the brand name BroveX PD.

-Some side effects of BroveX PD may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for BroveX PD may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to brompheniramine / pseudoephedrine: capsules, controlled-release and sustained-release capsules, drops, elixir, liquid, suspension, sustained-release tablets, syrup, tablets

 Check with your doctor if any of these most COMMON side effects persist or become bothersome: